dominikrys/SWW-assignment_1/src/SOLUTION.md

 * As an extra, I've also added the command `current` that the user can enter.
 I felt that would go well with the existing `next` and `previous` methods, especially as now that the messages are stored in a file, a user might want to come back, log back in and check what their "current" message is easily.

 * If it counts, I have also provided extra logging messages to the server and client so the user knows exactly what is going on.

+* As mentioned before, if a user has been logged out and messages were sent to it, after logging back in they will get displayed their missed messages.